sablier-labs/v2-core/wiki/Tests.md

 Tests are organized into three categories:

-1. Integration: tests that check the behavior of individual functions against a local EVM.
-The inputs used for testing are fuzzed.
+1. Unit: simple tests that check the behavior of individual functions against a local EVM.
+2. Integration: similar to the unit tests but with more complex scenarios that involve multiple contracts.
-2. Invariant: conditional expressions that must always hold true.
+3. Invariant: conditional expressions that must always hold true.
-3. Fork: complex tests that run against an Ethereum Mainnet fork, which ensure that the protocol works with deployed ERC-20 assets.
+4. Fork: complex tests that run against an Ethereum Mainnet fork, which ensure that the protocol works with deployed ERC-20 assets.

 ## Running